 The needs assessment identified older individuals with limited English-speaking abilities as an at-risk population in SCC.
 Section 5.1.2 Seniors of Different Races and Ethnicities describes the issues that racial and ethnic subpopulations face in SCC in full detail, PAGE 34.
-Reported by the California Department of Finance, the projected population changes across different races/ethnicities is described in Figure 5.1.10.335
+Reported by the California Department of Finance, the projected population changes across different races/ethnicities is described in Figure 5.1.10.336

 By 2030 nearly half of the 60+ older adult population will identify as Asian/Asian American or Hispanic/Latino within SCC.
-336 Among the focus group participants, language barriers were described as a primary concern among the Asian/Asian American and Hispanic/Latino older adult community when accessing and understanding services.
-337 As of 2017, approximately 108,729 Asian older adults age 60 and older live in SCC, which is nearly one-third (32%) of the older adult population and more than half of this population indicated not speaking English well or at all.
-338
+337 Among the focus group participants, language barriers were described as a primary concern among the Asian/Asian American and Hispanic/Latino older adult community when accessing and understanding services.
+338 As of 2017, approximately 108,729 Asian older adults age 60 and older live in SCC, which is nearly one-third (32%) of the older adult population and more than half of this population indicated not speaking English well or at all.339 Additionally in 2017, the American Community Survey estimated there were 49,114 Hispanic seniors aged 60 and older living in SCC and of these individuals, 34% indicated not speaking English well or not speaking English at all.340 Of particular concern across all focus groups was the affordability of and ease of access to health care for older adults from culturally responsive providers.341